viamrobotics/docs/content/en/docs/tutorials/scuttle-gamepad.md

 ---
-title: "Controlling a Scuttle Robot on VIAM with a Bluetooth Gamepad"
+title: "Controlling a Scuttle Robot on Viam with a Bluetooth Gamepad"
 linkTitle: "Controlling a Scuttle Robot on VIAM with a Bluetooth Gamepad"
 weight: 30
 type: "docs"